cjbell630/FNaF_Advance/notes.md

 ## Questions

-* Does foxy start at phase 1 or 0?
+* Does Foxy start at phase 1 or 0?
 * Can the animatronics return to the stage?
 * What does the light do to Chica and Bonnie
 * Where does Freddy start when entering attack mode?